Kia Optima review

 The Optima was introduced in 2011, with a recent mid-life update seeing some tweaks to the exterior design and cabin trim.

 Our choice: Optima 1.7 CRDi 2 Tech

 Moving up the range gets you larger 18-inch wheels, automatically activated windscreen wipers and lights, a panoramic sunroof and dual-zone air-conditioning.
 The top-of-the range Optima 3 includes such luxury options as xenon headlamps, ambient interior lighting, full black leather upholstery and a seven-inch touchscreen satellite-navigation system.
 For the facelifted car, the front seats have been redesigned with bigger bolsters, though they still lack proper support.

 The rear seats fold down with one touch, but the bulkhead between the boot and cabin is awkwardly shaped and the boot itself isn't high enough to carry unusually shaped items.
 A longer wheelbase than the i40 gives the Optima plenty of rear-seat legroom, while a higher seating position gives the driver better visibility.

 A standard stop-start system helps the diesel Optima return average fuel consumption of 57.6mpg and emit 128g/km of CO2.
 Aside from the environmental benefits, these figures also mean a low tax bill for both private and company car drivers.
-Be aware that choosing an automatic gearbox will have a significant impact on running costs.
-Figures for this transmission are 47.1mpg economy and 158g/km emissions.
+However, compared with more recent rivals such as the Mazda 3 Fastback and Audi A3 Saloon, the Optima trails behind.